 - have attained registration as a specialist psychiatrist in that country

 - want to live and work in Australia permanently

-- have a job offer in Australia or New Zealand (refer to our Jobs in psychiatry page or DoctorConnect for current psychiatry job vacancies)
+- have a job offer in Australia or Aotearoa New Zealand (refer to our Psychiatry Jobs Hub or DoctorConnect for current psychiatry job vacancies)